aspose-words/Aspose.Words-Documentation/net/developer-guide/printing-a-document-programmatically-or-using-dialogs/_index.md

 Upon encountering any problems submitting or printing the document, the method will throw an exception.

-The code example below shows how to print a document using the **XpsPrintHelper** class:
+The code example below demonstrates how to print a document using the **XpsPrintHelper** class:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-PrintDocViaXpsPrint-PrintDocViaXpsPrint.cs" >}}